AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 You can find the release notes for each version [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/releases).
 Older versions can be found [here](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Release-Notes).

+## Note about 6.28.0
+We delisted 6.28.0 as we found an edge case where a null reference could occur.
+Please use 6.28.1.

 ## Note about 6.x

 If you noticed, we bumped the release from 5.x to 6.x\